 In the first performance period, State DOTs must establish two-year and four-year numerical targets for pavement condition on the non-Interstate NHS and four-year targets for the Interstate.
 In the first performance period, State DOTs must also establish two-year and four-year numerical targets for NHS bridge condition.
-In the following performance periods, State DOTs will be required to establish two-year and four-year numerical targets or set their own regional targets.
+In the following performance periods, State DOTs will be required to establish two-year and four-year numerical targets for all six performance measures.
+MPOs must support the four-year State targets or set their own regional targets.
 In 2018, MTC opted to support State targets for these six performance measures.